What Can Be Returned?

 When you have finished your drink:

-• Return your empty, undamaged container to any retailer, regardless of where it was purchased
+• Return your empty, undamaged can or bottle to any retailer, regardless of where it was purchased

-• Return the empty container to a reverse vending machine (RVM) or manually over the counter
+• Return the empty container to a Re-turn Machine or manually over the counter

 • Get your deposit refund in full or use your deposit for further purchases or donate to a charity